rivernihil/5th-ed-modified-zener-psion/psion.md

 The result of clairsentient powers.

 #### Touch of Long Death
 The necrotic energy could be the result of a powerful negative biofeedback loop generated in the target.
-Alternatively the energy type could be changed to force or psychic for a more psychokinetic or telepathic touch.
+Alternatively, the energy type could be changed to force or psychic for a more psychokinetic or telepathic touch.

 ### Way of the Drunken Master
 This fiction is not appropriate for the DarkSun setting, which has a serious and grim tone, whereas the typical Drunken Master plays more of a humorous role.
 However, from a mechanical perspective there is probably no purer implementation of the capabilities of an adapt focusing on psychometabolic enhanced combat.
 This could be called **The Way of the Sandstorm** without changing any mechanics.
 One slight modification would be to drop the Performance proficiency, and instead provide athletics or acrobatics which would see more usage.
 Additionally, there is no fictional reason for this modified subclass to have brewer's tools, so either drop it completely (after all, they just upgraded performance to athletics/acrobatics) or let the player pick another tool or language.

 ### Way of the Kensei
-Basically an adept who focuses on their weapon, and instills psionic forces to it akin to the standard *PSI blades* class feature.
+Basically an adept who focuses on their weapon and instills psionic forces to it akin to the standard *PSI blades* class feature.
 Without the standard monk fiction behind it, fictionally this is a boring class.
 As an alternative, in the DarkSun setting, they should be considered adepts whose training had an emphasis on gladitorial combat.

 #### Way of the Brush
 This doesn't really fit thematically as writing is extremely uncommon on Athas.
 Either drop this completely (it's next to useless in a standard game anyways...), or substitute another tool or language of the player's choice.